The Right Stuff

 High above them on an alpine plateau lay their destination.
-They wasted two days unsuccessfully trying to find a way to traverse the cliffs without climbing equipment before driving to a U.S. Forest Service office.
+They wasted two days trying to find a way to traverse the cliffs without climbing equipment before driving to a U.S. Forest Service office.
 There, he bought a topographic map and got directions from the ranger.

 While it gave me no pleasure, the guy confided that he had ignored advice to invest in the “right stuff” that would have gotten their vacation off to a better start.
 Had he acquired the right map to chart his course and sought expert advice, three days of his dream vacation and physical energy would not have been wasted.

 In a similar vein, King Solomon describes the importance investing in the right stuff for navigating one’s path of life.